Eridu-Coders/m1/README.md

 ![](https://github.com/Eridu-Coders/m1/blob/main/img/model.png?raw=true)

-The color purple represent the type relationships.
+The color purple represents the type relationships.
 Types are given a purple border and ISA/ITO edge are also represented in that color (with a dotted/solid style respectively)

 ![](https://github.com/Eridu-Coders/m1/blob/main/img/ShankhaChakra.png?raw=true)